 Our product NFX88 (2‐hydroxyoleic acid) is a derivative of oleic acid that is incorporated into, and modulates de composition of, cell membranes, leading to changes in downstream signalling pathways and in gene expression.

-In a rat model of spinal cord injury, treatment with NFX88 led to a significant increase in the expression of 20 genes; and a significant decrease in the expression of 21 genes.
+In a animal model of spinal cord injury, treatment with NFX88 led to a significant increase in the expression of 20 genes; and a significant decrease in the expression of 21 genes.
 Amongst the upregulated transcripts were genes involved in neuronal survival, morphogenesis and growth, whereas downregulated transcripts included genes that encode for lipid mediators of inflammation (Ávila- Martin, 2017 PLoS ONE).

-Furthermore, in a rat model of Spared Nerve Injury, NFX88 had an antinociceptive effect on the duration of the withdrawal reflex evoked by pin-prick stimulation or cold stimuli applied as an acetone drop (Ávila-Martin, 2014 Eur Journal Pain).
+Furthermore, in a animal model of Spared Nerve Injury, NFX88 had an antinociceptive effect on the duration of the withdrawal reflex evoked by pin-prick stimulation or cold stimuli applied as an acetone drop (Ávila-Martin, 2014 Eur Journal Pain).

 NFX88 has already been shown to be well-tolerated in patients (NCT01792310) and Neurofix has now initiated a randomized, double blind, placebo-controlled Phase 2a study in complete or incomplete spinal cord injury patients with neuropathic pain.